-With plastic crates for chairs and beer crates for tables, take a seat at Pontochoux (a single-minded café opened by the team behind Chez Taeko at the nearby Marché des Enfants Rouges market) and dig into authentic Japanese curry, served nonstop all day long.
-Everything is just like in the motherland at this unfussy place: beef, breaded pork, fried chicken or seasonal vegetables arrive wrapped up in a thick silky, spicy sauce similar to ragù, served in a small metal dish with a beautiful portion of rice, finished off with a helping of sweet and sour pickles (fukujinzuke) and even a round of sweet potato!
-For those with a really big appetite, there are potato croquettes, tamago eggs marinated in soy sauce and even a slice of fried camembert that you can order as a side.
-And for anyone who doesn’t like curry, there’s no need to panic, the house also serves fried chicken donburi and mabo tofu. // T.V.X.
+This monomaniacal café from the team behind Chez Taeko at the nearby Marché des Enfants Rouges market, has plastic crates in lieu of chairs, beer crates in lieu of tables and authentic Japanese curry, served nonstop all day long.
+Everything is just like in the motherland at this unfussy place: beef, breaded pork, fried chicken or red lentils arrive enveloped in a thick, brown sauce spiced to your liking, served in a small metal dish with a beautiful portion of rice, a few sweet and sour pickles (fukujinzuke) and even a delicious slice of sweet potato.
+Pair it all (or not) with a tamago egg marinated in soy sauce and even a slice of fried camembert.
+Got an aversion to curry?
+Panic not, the house also serves fried chicken donburi and mapo tofu. // T.V.X.